adonespitogo/AdoBot-IO/README.md

 ## Setup

 Edit `./config/config.json` to your preferences.
 In the `development` section, change the username, password and name of the database.

 The `admin` section refers to the admin panel login credentials.
+To set the admin username and password, set the environment variables `ADMIN_USERNAME` and `ADMIN_PASSWORD`.

 Install dependencies: